 - 2 tablespoons chopped fresh parsley

-- 8 whole cloves garlic
+- 8 whole cloves garlic - peeled

 - 1 can (14.5-ounce) chicken broth

-- 4 ounces cream cheese (half a block), room temperature
+- 4 ounces cream cheese - (half a block), room temperature

-- salt and white pepper, to taste
+- Salt and white pepper - to taste

-- SHORT RIBS: Preheat oven to 325 degrees.
+- Preheat oven to 350 degrees.